GeoZero: Incentivizing Reasoning from Scratch on Geospatial Scenes: Method

 Since the prompt template used in our RL stage is simplified (details introduced later), A$^2$GRPO differs from the original GRPO by coupling the thinking–answering format into a single constraint: responses with incorrect structures receive zero reward.
 Otherwise, the reward is composed of two terms: thinking and answer rewards, measuring reasoning quality and answer correctness, respectively.

-\textbf{Answer-Modulated Thinking Reward.} AMTR begins with a thinking-quality score \( s_t \), which comprehensively evaluates multiple aspects of the reasoning process, including trajectory length, semantic diversity, sentence redundancy, and the degree of overlap with the final answer.
-The supplementary material provides more details of \( s_t \).
+\textbf{Answer-Modulated Thinking Reward.} AMTR begins with a thinking-quality score \( s_t \), which comprehensively evaluates multiple aspects of the reasoning process, such as trajectory length, semantic diversity, and sentence redundancy.
+More details on \( s_t \) are provided in the supplementary material (Section-\ref{sec:think_quality_score}).

 To make better use of this score, we further constrain it by the answer quality.
 Specifically, the thinking-quality score \( s_t \) is used only when the answer is sufficiently accurate.
 Moreover, once the answer becomes reliable, the contribution of reasoning is scaled proportionally to the answer quality.
 Accordingly, the AMTR \( r_t \) is formulated under dual answer constraints: